higham/chop/readme.md

 About
 -----

-`chop' is a MATLAB function for rounding the elements of a matrix to a lower precision arithmetic with one of several forms of rounding.
+`chop` is a MATLAB function for rounding the elements of a matrix to a lower precision arithmetic with one of several forms of rounding.
 Its intended use is for simulating arithmetic of different precisions (less than double) with various rounding modes.